How to Replace an Outdoor Faucet

 - Inconsistent water pressure: This is often a sign that something inside your faucet has gone awry.
 If the water pressure is fine everywhere else on your property, but the spigot struggles, it may be time for a new one.

-- Buildup of environmental damage: If you notice rust or other buildup accumulating on the outside of your spigot, it may be more than just an eyesore.
+- The buildup of environmental damage: If you notice rust or other buildup accumulating on the outside of your spigot, it may be more than just an eyesore.
 Exterior buildup can indicate interior corrosion which can make the water unsafe or ruin the faucet entirely.

 How to Replace Your Outdoor Faucet